1. Engage in Environmental Education

 Follow Paula on Instagram

 CS Travel Tip: Booking a homestay is a great way to engage in cultural connection.
-To find a homestay you can reach out to a local tour company, tourism board, or try a larget platform like Homestay.com.
+To find a homestay, contact a local tour company or tourism board or try a large platform like Homestay.com.

 5. Take Fewer Short-Haul Flights

 I’m a part-time traveller and blogger.
 I live and work in London, travelling as much as I can, but never for very long – normally days or weeks at a time rather than months.
 Therefore, I spend a lot of time getting to and from places.

 As the world started to wake up to the environmental crisis, I started looking into ways to reduce the impact of my own travel and I discovered that short-haul flights are the worst offenders in terms of their CO2 emissions per km travelled.
 They’re also the easiest journeys to replace with alternative means of transport.

 So, since it became easier to travel again after Covid, I have been making some trips into Continental Europe and making a concerted effort to fly as little as possible.
 For example, I recently travelled from London to Barcelona and Madrid by train.
 I’ve also travelled to Luxembourg by train, spotting in Paris for a day on the way.